-This year the aviation analysts have named 20 leading carriers as the world's best at ensuring passenger protection.
+This year the aviation analyst named 20 leading carriers as the world’s best at ensuring passenger protection.

-And, for the third year in succession, it says Qantas leads the 407 airlines it monitors when it comes to aviation safety.
+And, for the fourth year in succession, the Australia-based website says Australian carrier Qantas leads the 425 airlines it monitors when it comes to aviation safety.

-AirlineRatings.com, which launched its annual listing in 2013, says the Australian carrier has an "extraordinary record" with no recorded fatalities since the advent of jet travel.
+AirlineRatings.com, which launched its annual listing in 2013, says Qantas “remains the standout in safety enhancements and operational excellence” with no recorded fatalities since the advent of jet travel.

-Completing the top 20 in alphabetical order are: American Airlines, Alaska Airlines, All Nippon Airways, Air New Zealand; Cathay Pacific Airways, Emirates, Etihad Airways, EVA Air, Finnair, Hawaiian Airlines, Japan Airlines, KLM, Lufthansa, Scandinavian Airline System, Singapore Airlines, Swiss, United Airlines, Virgin Atlantic and Virgin Australia.
+Completing the top 20 in alphabetical order are: Air New Zealand, Alaska Airlines, All Nippon Airways, British Airways, Cathay Pacific Airways, Delta Air Lines, Etihad Airways, EVA Air, Finnair, Hawaiian Airlines, Japan Airlines, KLM, Lufthansa, Scandinavian Airline System, Singapore Airlines, Swiss, United Airlines, Virgin Atlantic and Virgin Australia.

 Standout in safety